datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - login
 ################

-This API will login LinkedIn
+This API will login LinkedIn, when given email ID and password in the input.

 .. tabs::